SeungeuiSong/ECS-150-project1/REPORT.md

 execvp returns -1, etc.).

 int argc: The argument count, or size of the argument array.
-Is needed for multiple function, so makes sense to declare as a global variable rather than passing as an additional argument for multiple functions.
+Is needed for multiple functions, so it makes more sense to declare as a global variable rather than passing it as an additional argument for multiple functions.

 int redirectionLocation: Relevant to the runRedirection function.
 Knows where the metacharacter '>' across a command line input, which helps us figure out what is the command or the output file.

 int isRedirect: 1 when the meta character '>' is detected in the command line input.
+0 otherwise.

 The reason they are global is because they are required for multiple functions.
 The values do not change across function calls and only change when a new command is interpreted or array is created.
-They are set to 0 everytime a new command is interpreted.
+They are set to 0 every time a new command is interpreted (refer to the top the while loop in main)

 # List of functions